The Powerpuff Girls (franchise): Whoopass Stew

 The first incarnation of the Powerpuff Girls was a short titled "Whoopass Stew", which he made during his time as a student at the California Institute of the Arts.
 Much more adult oriented, the backstory of the Powerpuff Girls, here known as the Whoopass Girls, is very much the same.
 The extra ingredient is not Chemical X, but a "can of whoopass".
 The short is four minutes long, and introduces the Powerpuff Girls, Professor Utonium, the Narrator, The Gangreen Gang, who are only depicted in the short's opening, and the Amoeba Boys.
 The main plot of the short is titled "A Sticky Situation" in which the Amoeba Boys are robbing the bank.
-The Whoopass Girls go to stop them, which results in the Amoeba Boys getting sticked to them.
+The Whoopass Girls go to stop them, which results in the Amoeba Boys getting stuck to them.
 The girls then quickly fly up to the sun where the Amoeba Boys are painfully melted off of them, presumably killing them.
 There were three other Whoopass Girl shorts that Craig made, but never finished.
 They saw the light of day in the 10th Anniversary Complete Collection DVD set.